microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 ## Introduction

-These tools for LLAMA also allow the quantization and optimizaton of Mistral in ORT.
+These tools for LLaMA-2 also allow the quantization and optimization of Mistral in ORT.

 ## Exporting Mistral